You want smart political talk without the meltdowns?

 It is a fiction of liberals and lawyers in Washington.

-So there is a deep reservoir of distrust among gun owning law abiding Americans about letting Joe Biden or Merrick Garland or Benita Gupta at the Department of Justice with Merrick Garland pass any kind of regulations or have any kind of discretion when it comes to the firearms we can own.
+So there is a deep reservoir of distrust among gun-owning, law-abiding Americans about letting Joe Biden or Merrick Garland or Benita Gupta at the Department of Justice with Merritt Garland pass any kind of regulations or have any kind of discretion when it comes to the firearms we can own.

-I always ask liberals well what are you going to do if somebody breaks into your house and wants to harm you and harms your family they ne they never have a good answer.
+I always ask liberals, well, what are you going to do if somebody breaks into your house and wants to harm you and harms your family?

 They don't care that it says the right of the people to keep and bear arms shall not be infringed.

-Why because they want the government to have more control over your lives they don't want individual citizens empowered um to make decisions for themselves.
+They don't want individual citizens empowered to make decisions for themselves.

-Well that's the point no matter how great the response time is it doesn't matter.
+No matter how great the response time is, it doesn't matter.

 That is not the norm.

-They were sitting duck, Senator anybody that had any any skill whatsoever with a rifle could have taken those two officers out but they didn't anyway.
+Anybody that had any skill whatsoever with a rifle could have taken those two officers out, but they didn't anyway.

-Yeah it's very true Sean those Capitol police officers at that ballpark five years ago probably saved multiple lives of senators and congressmen and probably innocent bystanders as well and I I do believe they reflect the norm among our brave law enforcement officers around the country and even in that school in Uvaldi from the preliminary reports I've read there were officers who wanted to storm the classroom to try to kill that shooter to try to get aid to those who had been wounded but had not yet perished,
+And even in that school in Uvalde, from the preliminary reports I've read, there were officers who wanted to storm the classroom to try to kill that shooter, to try to get aid to those who had been wounded but had not yet perished.

-but perhaps the uh chief who is in command on the scene or or others restrained them.
+But perhaps the chief who is in command on the scene or others restrained them.

-So even in the Uvaldi school, there were still officers who were acting in the finest and bravest traditions of law enforcement in this country.
+So even in the Uvalde school, there were still officers who were acting in the finest and bravest traditions of law enforcement in this country.

-Uh I don't know about you, but everybody that I know that's paying over five dollars a gallon for gasoline is struggling.
+I don't know about you, but everybody that I know that's paying over $5 a gallon for gasoline is struggling.

 Everybody that I know is watching.

-We now have a report today, trillions of dollars in uh retirees, uh stock market investments, their 401ks, etc.
+We now have a report today, trillions of dollars in retirees' stock market investments, their 401ks, et cetera, their retirement plans.

-Yeah, Sean, Arkansans um are suffering badly trying to make ends meet at the end of the week and the end of the month with gas at $4 and 50 gallons in our uh state.
+Yeah, Sean, our Kansans are suffering badly trying to make ends meet at the end of the week and the end of the month with gas at $4.50 gallons in our state.

 That's how dire it is for so many families.

-And you're right that it starts this fall with winning back the House and the Senate and putting the brakes uh on the Democratic agenda, uh, but it doesn't finish this fall.
+And you're right that it starts this fall with winning back the House and the Senate and putting the brakes on the Democratic agenda, but it doesn't finish this fall.

 We have to win in 2024 as well.